-(1) Following a determination that an employee is in need of assistance in resolving problems associated with alcohol misuse and/or controlled substances in accordance with provisions set forth herein, the employee shall be subject to unannounced follow-up alcohol and/or controlled substances testing as directed by a substance abuse professional consisting of at least six (6) tests in the first twelve (12) months following the employee's return to duty and in accordance with the DOT Regulations.

-(2) Time for Testing.
-Follow-up testing shall be conducted only when the driver is performing safety-sensitive functions, just before the driver is to perform safety-sensitive functions, or just after the driver has ceased performing safety-sensitive functions.
+- 1) Following a determination that an employee needs assistance in resolving problems associated with alcohol misuse and/or controlled substances in accordance with provisions set forth herein, the employee shall be subject to unannounced follow-up alcohol and/or controlled substances testing as directed by a substance abuse professional consisting of at least six (6) tests in the first twelve (12) months following the employee's return to duty and in accordance with the DOT Regulations. - 2) Follow-up testing shall be conducted only when the driver is performing safetysensitive functions, just before the driver is to perform safety-sensitive functions, or just after the driver has ceased performing safety-sensitive functions. - M. Testing Procedures.

-(m) Testing Procedures.
 All testing conducted under this Policy shall comply with the alcohol or controlled substance testing procedures set forth in the DOT Regulation, including but not limited to § 49 C.F.R.
 40, as amended.
 All procedures used for testing shall be conducted in a manner which protects the employee and the integrity of the testing processes, safeguards the validity of the test results, and ensures that the results are attributed to the correct employee.
-Employees shall be notified of any positive alcohol or controlled substance test results in accordance with the DOT Regulations.
+Employees shall be notified of any positive alcohol or controlled substance test results in accordance with the DOT Regulations. - N. Confirmation Tests.

-(n) Confirmation Tests.
 Alcohol tests with a result of 0.02 or greater shall be confirmed by a second test that provides quantitative data of the alcohol concentration.
-Controlled substances tests with a positive result shall be confirmed by a second analytical procedure to identify the presences of a specific drug or metabolite which is independent of the screen test and which uses a different technique and chemical principle from the screen test in order to ensure reliability and accuracy.
+Controlled substances tests with a positive result shall be confirmed by a second analytical procedure to identify the presences of a specific drug or metabolite which is independent of the screen test, and which uses a different technique and chemical principle from the screen test in order to ensure reliability and accuracy. - O. Results.

-(o) Results.
 No employee shall be permitted to perform safety-sensitive functions, including driving a commercial motor vehicle, if the employee has engaged in conduct prohibited by this Policy until the procedures set forth herein are complied with.
-Any employee found to have violated the prohibitions set forth in Subsection (e) shall be removed immediately from safety-sensitive functions and shall be required to undergo evaluation and treatment set forth herein.
+Any employee found to have violated the prohibitions set forth in Subsection (e) shall be removed immediately from safety- sensitive functions and shall be required to undergo evaluation and treatment set forth herein.
 Any employee who is found to have an alcohol concentration of 0.02 or greater but less than 0.04, shall not be permitted to perform safety-sensitive functions, including driving a commercial motor vehicle, until the start of the driver's next regularly scheduled duty period, but not less than twenty-four (24) hours following administration of the test.
-No other action shall be taken against the employee for test results showing an alcohol concentration of less than 0.04, unless otherwise authorized by law or City Policy.
+No other action shall be taken against the employee for test results showing an alcohol concentration of less than 0.04, unless otherwise authorized by law or City Policy. - P. Referral.
+Each employee who has engaged in prohibited conduct under Subsection (e) of this Policy shall be advised by the City of the resources available to the employee in